-P = set of places with associated random variables;

-T = set of transitions;

-$A = A{in} \cup A{out}$ with
+- P = set of places with associated random variables; T = set of transitions: - $A = A{in} \cup A{out}$ with - A{in} set of elements from $\{P \times T\}$ with associated random variables,

-- A{in} set of elements from {P x T} with associated random variables; - A{out} set of elements from {T x P};
+A{out} set of elements from $\{T \times P\}$;

-W = a weight function, w:A \rightarrow {1,2,3,...}; and

-x_0 is an initial marking.
+- W = a weight function, $w: A \rightarrow \{1, 2, 3, ...\}$; and - x_0 is an initial marking.

-The environment for Petri-Nets is similar.
-Places are represented graphically by circles, transitions by ellipses, and arcs by arrows.
-As mentioned above, there are three locations where one can place timing information: on the events - the event time, which is the time the actual event takes; place time - when a token is moved through a transition firing there is a place time which hides the token until it has expired; and the final time is a delay time which comes into effect when a transition fires - it is the time for the event to reach the transition.
+The environment for PNs is similar.
+Circles, transitions by ellipses, and arcs by arrows represent places graphically.
+As mentioned above, there are three locations where one can place timing information: event time, which is the time the actual event takes; place time, when a token is moved through a transition firing there is a place time that hides the token until it has expired; and delay time, which comes into effect when a transition fires-it is the time for the event to reach the transition.
 The event time will not start until all of its input tokens delay time has expired.
-Figure 5 depicts a snap shot of the Petri-Net environment in action.
+Fig. 5 depicts a snapshot of the PN environment in action.

 The system generates C code for the user hybrid system, so one can simulate and control an actual system using the code.
-The C code is currently generated for FSMs (soon code will be generated for PN's too).
-A Petri Net will be converted to a FSM before code is generated; all of the timing is then placed on the events.
-The user has to select the initial state, and provide the function for simulating/generating the events; the code will keep track of the elapsed simulated time, and will return when it reaches a state with no transitions.
+The C code is currently generated for FSMs (soon code will be generated for PNs too).
+A PN will be converted to an FSM before code is generated; all of the timing is then placed on the events.
+The user has to select the initial state and provide the function for simulating/generating the events; the code will keep track of the elapsed simulated time and will return when it reaches a state with no transitions.

 The environment allows conversion back and forth between the FSM and PN models.
-Conversion to a Petri net is straight forward, but one loses the event probabilities.
-The only thing that's needed is to create a transition for every event.
-Conversion from a Petri-net to a FSM is only possible if the PN is k-bounded, which means no place can ever have more than ktokens.
+Conversion to a PN is straightforward, but one loses the event probabilities.
+The only thing that is needed is to create a transition for every event.
+Conversion from a PN to an FSM is only possible if the PN is k-bounded, which means no place can ever have more than k tokens.
 The system generates a state for every possible marking of that net.
-The states are represented as the marking, the events are just the transitions.
+The states are represented as the marking; the events are just the transitions.
 The three "times" are pushed into the events.
-The system convolves the maximum of the input delays with the event, and the maximum of the place times.
+The system convolves the maximum of the input delays with the event and the maximum of the place times.
 The maximum function is a standard convolution, except that the maximum is used instead of multiplication.